-As long as these activities are priorities and CDBG applications are submitted, CDBG funds are used to support affordable housing, housing rehabilitation, and the homeless population through the SOS Shelter (DBA: Rise NY), First Ward Action Council, the First Time Homebuyer Program, and Home Improvement Program.
-The Town of Union Section 8 Housing Choice Voucher Program currently provides rental assistance to eligible households.
+As long as these activities are priorities and CDBG applications are submitted, CDBG funds are used to support affordable housing, housing rehabilitation, and the homeless population through the SOS Shelter (DBA: NY Rise), First Ward Action Council, the First Time Homebuyer Program, and Home Improvement Program.
+The Town of Union Section 8 Housing Choice Voucher Program currently provides 340 vouchers.